fefa4ka/mdlm/README.md

 In terms of alchemical stage, Animation is associated with Friendship, representing the idea that friendships bring new life and energy to our lives.
 The math concept associated with Friendship is Social Network Analysis, which helps to understand the relationships between people and groups.
 The physics concept associated with Friendship is Electromagnetism, which represents the attraction and connection between people.
 The programming concept associated with Friendship is SNA algorithm, which is used to analyze and visualize social networks.

 #### Trans
+**Ideas**: change and transformation, flexibility and adaptability, growth and evolution.

 The sphere of life known as Trans represents a state of being where one is able to adapt and change in response to the circumstances and environment.
 The potential associated with this sphere is Flexibility, representing the ability to bend and adjust without breaking.

 In terms of physical attributes, Trans is associated with the element of Water, representing the fluidity and adaptability of this element.
 The wave associated with Trans is Periodic, emphasizing the cyclical nature of change and adaptation.
 The chakras associated with Trans are the Crown and Root, representing the connection between the physical and spiritual aspects of change and growth.